About Blackthorn Trusttim2023-08-16T13:10:54+00:00

-ABOUT THE BLACKTHORN TRUST
+ABOUT BLACKTHORN TRUST

 Founded over 30 years ago, the pioneers Dr David McGavin and art therapist Hazel Adams recognised the important role of community and environment for healing and recovery.

-We work together, whether we are at Blackthorn as a co-worker, a volunteer, or a member of staff, to create a safe environment to share stories, make new friends and support each other.
+We work together, whether we are at Blackthorn as a co-worker, a volunteer or a member of staff, to create a safe environment to share stories, make new friends and support each other.

 We offer a wide range of socially therapeutic workshops that provide not only routine and structure, but also a forum in which to gain confidence, develop skills and establish a sense of order and control.

-Set against the beautiful backdrop of our biodynamic garden – which is also used therapeutically – our workshops provide the opportunity to spend time in a pleasing physical environment that stimulate the senses, create a connection with nature, and encourage the development of creative abilities that may have been dormant or previously undiscovered.
+Set against the beautiful backdrop of our biodynamic garden – which is also used therapeutically – our workshops provide the opportunity to spend time in a pleasing physical environment that stimulate the senses, create a connection with nature and encourage the development of creative abilities that may have been dormant or previously undiscovered.

-Our workshop leaders also act as mentors to our co-workers, helping them to get the most out of Blackthorn by ensuring that they are in the appropriate workshops, drafting in extra therapeutic help if needed, and through an on-going dialogue that supports co-workers as they navigate their way towards their goals.
+Our workshop leaders also act as mentors to our co-workers, helping them to get the most out of Blackthorn by ensuring that they are in the appropriate workshops, drafting in extra therapeutic help if needed and through an on-going dialogue that supports co-workers as they navigate their way towards their individual goals.

-• Cooking and baking
+Workshops currently include: • Cooking and baking

 • Crafts and stained glass

-The items produced in the workshops are sold to the public, so the work of each individual has not only a therapeutic benefit to them, but also contributes towards sustaining the project for the future.
+The items produced in the workshops are sold to the public, so the work of each individual has not only a therapeutic benefit to them but also contributes towards sustaining the project for the future.

-We offer a range of Steiner-based therapies at the Blackthorn Trust which can be drawn upon to help people to overcome the challenges they are facing.
+We offer a range of Steiner-based therapies at Blackthorn Trust which can be drawn upon to help people to overcome the challenges they are facing.
 Each therapy works in a different way, and will be selected according to the needs of the individual.

 Anthroposophical Art Therapy seeks to strengthen and support the inherent forces of health which have been displaced by illness.
 It tends to harmonise imbalances by transforming deeply ingrained habits and awakening new faculties of imagination.
 The artistic process can bring about new insights and self-knowledge, as well as the development of new qualities like patience, confidence and a stronger sense of self.
 No previous experience or ability is required as the therapeutic effects lie more in the doing than the final result, and the activity itself works in subtle ways to restore inner balance and health to the physical body.